Battle of Grunwald: War, truce and preparations

 In May 1409, an uprising in Teutonic-held Samogitia started.
 Lithuania supported it and the order threatened to invade.
 Poland announced its support for the Lithuanian cause and threatened to invade Prussia in return.
 As Prussian troops evacuated Samogitia, Teutonic Grand Master Ulrich von Jungingen declared war on the Kingdom of Poland and the Grand Duchy of Lithuania on 6 August 1409.
 The order hoped to defeat Poland and Lithuania separately, and began by invading Greater Poland and Kuyavia, catching the Poles by surprise.
 The order burned the castle at Dobrin (Dobrzyń nad Wisłą), captured Bobrowniki after a 14-day siege, conquered Bydgoszcz (Bromberg) and sacked several towns.
 The Poles organized counterattacks and recaptured Bydgoszcz.
 The Samogitians attacked Memel (Klaipėda).
 However, neither side was ready for a full-scale war.

 Wenceslaus, King of the Romans, agreed to mediate the dispute.
 A truce was signed on 8 October 1409 and was set to expire on 24 June 1410.
 Both sides used this time to prepare for war, gathering troops and engaging in diplomatic maneuvering.
-Both sides sent letters and envoys accusing each other of various wrongdoings and threats to the Christendom.
+Both sides sent letters and envoys accusing each other of various wrongdoings and threats to Christendom.
 Wenceslaus, who received a gift of 60,000 florins from the order, declared that Samogitia rightfully belonged to the order and only Dobrzyń Land should be returned to Poland.
 The order also paid 300,000 ducats to Sigismund of Hungary, who had ambitions regarding the Principality of Moldavia, for mutual military assistance.
 Sigismund attempted to break the Polish–Lithuanian alliance by offering Vytautas a king's crown; Vytautas' acceptance would have violated the terms of the Ostrów Agreement and created Polish-Lithuanian discord.
 At the same time, Vytautas managed to obtain a truce from the Livonian Order.

 By December 1409, Władysław II Jagiełło and Vytautas had agreed on a common strategy: their armies would unite into a single massive force and march together towards Marienburg (Malbork), capital of the Teutonic Order.
 The order, who took a defensive position, did not expect a joint attack and were preparing for a dual invasion—by the Poles along the Vistula River towards Danzig (Gdańsk) and the Lithuanians along the Neman River towards Ragnit (Neman).
 To counter this perceived threat, Ulrich von Jungingen concentrated his forces in Schwetz (Świecie), a central location from where troops could respond to an invasion from any direction rather quickly.
 Sizable garrisons were left in the eastern castles of Ragnit, Rhein (Ryn) near Lötzen (Giżycko) and Memel (Klaipėda).
 To keep their plans secret and mislead the order, Władysław II Jagiełło and Vytautas organized several raids into border territories, thus forcing the order to keep their troops in place.